design-participation/skillstube-app/README.md

 * `/app/ssl/localhost.crt`: the ssl certificate for your host
 * `/app/data`: the data directory which will contain the mongdb database, users information and random data for populating the app

-Then use the makefile to run the app.
+You can modify the `Makefile` to account for those paths, and run the container with:
 ~~~~
 make run
 ~~~~